 Individual protection 2014

 As well as fixed protection 2014 a further protection called individual protection 2014 was introduced when the lifetime allowance reduced to £1.25 million from 6 April 2014.
-You can apply for Individual protection 2014 if your pension savings were valued at over £1.25 million on 5 April 2014.
+Individuals could apply for Individual protection 2014 if their pension savings were valued at over £1.25 million on 5 April 2014.

-Individual protection 2014 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2014 - up to an overall maximum of £1.5 million.
+Individual protection 2014 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2014 - up to a maximum of £1.5 million.
 You will not lose individual protection 2014 by making further savings in to your pension scheme but any pension savings in excess of your protected lifetime allowance will be subject to a lifetime allowance charge.

 You can hold both fixed protection 2014 and individual protection 2014, however, you were not able to apply for them at the same time.
 You can also hold individual protection while holding either enhanced protection or fixed protection but you couldn't apply for individual protection if you already held primary protection.